dectalk/source/README.md

 # Fonix DECtalk

-Welcome to DECtalk... or a copy of it, found from a webserver off [grossgang.com](http://grossgang.com/tts/dectalk%20software%20and%20manual/Ad%202.zip)
+Welcome to DECtalk... or a copy of it, found from [_@datajake1999_'s webserver](from a webserver off [grossgang.com](http://grossgang.com/tts/dectalk%20software%20and%20manual/Ad%202.zip))

 This repository aims to do something with the code.
 Whatever it is, I don't know.